Setthanun/Drone-Detection-on-Cloud/README.md

 ## Step 1: Data Preparation

 ### 1.1.
 Download Dataset
+This dataset consists of high-resolution images capturing drones in various environments and conditions.
+The images are specifically collected for tasks such as object detection, tracking, and classification, enabling the development and evaluation of computer vision models for drone-related applications.

 [![Dataset](https://img.shields.io/badge/Dataset-Drone-red)](https://drive.google.com/file/d/1EYZkrOq_FYzLHuo12X-vbcBQhEuoWPFc/view?usp=sharing)
 ### 1.2.
 Data Splitting
 To provide flexibility in managing your dataset, you are encouraged to manually divide the data into three distinct sets: Training, Testing, and Validation.
 Please follow the steps below to properly organize your data